grackle-project/grackle/doc/source/Integration.rst

 Chemistry Data
 --------------

-The *chemistry_data* structure contains all of the parameters for controlling the behavior of the chemistry and cooling solver.
-It also contains all of the actual chemistry and cooling rate data.
-The routine, *set_default_chemistry_parameters* creates the *chemistry_data* structure with the default settings and returns it.
+The main Grackle header file contains a structure, called **my_chemistry**, which contains all of the parameters that control the behavior of the solver as well as all of the actual chemistry and cooling rate data.
+The routine, *set_default_chemistry_parameters* is responsible for the initial setup of this structure and for setting of all the default parameter values.
 The parameters can then be set to their desired values.
 See :ref:`parameters` for a full list of the available parameters.
+The function will return an integer indicating success (1) or failure (0).

 .. code-block:: c++

-  chemistry_data my_chemistry = set_default_chemistry_parameters();
+  if (set_default_chemistry_parameters() == 0) {
+    fprintf(stderr, "Error in set_default_chemistry_parameters.\n");
+  }

   // Set parameter values for chemistry. my_chemistry.use_grackle = 1;            // chemistry on
   my_chemistry.with_radiative_cooling = 1; // cooling on